AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 `Async ... await` is basically about allowing you to write code in the familiar linear style, but under the hood, it is reconfigured so that the code after the `await` completes is put in a callback that is executed later.
 Without `async ... await` we could still write equivalent code using callbacks, but it was just much harder.

 This is not unique to C#.
 Look at how [this Javascript promises library](https://www.promisejs.org/) works with chained callbacks.
+And [futures and promises in Java](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).

 ## There is no thread